ernestovelarde/foodtruckwebsite/README.md

 # foodtruckwebsite
 Website created for a start up food-truck business.

-The files contains HTML5, CSS, and a bit of JavaScript material.
+The files contain HTML5, CSS, and a bit of JavaScript material.

 *OVERALL EXPERIENCE*